Dear Dr. Don,

 Wow, you really cleaned up at the 1986 awards assembly.
 I used the Savings Bond Wizard available as a download on the TreasuryDirect.gov website, and I found out those bonds are worth about $100 each.
 The site also has a calculator that doesn't require a download.

 As of this writing, you've earned an average yield of 5.27 percent, and you're currently earning 4 percent on the savings bonds.
 They stop earning interest in 2016.

 Most financial institutions will redeem your savings bonds.
 But because your savings bank does not, it should be able to point you to a bank that will handle the redemption.
 You also could convert your paper bonds to electronic form through TreasuryDirect.gov and then redeem them into your bank account.
 I'd only suggest this if you plan to hold the bonds to maturity, which is what I'm going to recommend.

-You have about $300 earning a 4 percent yield, and you can keep it invested for a couple more years.
+You have about $300 earning a 4 percent yield, and you can keep it invested for about a year.
 If you don't need the money today, then I suggest that you hold on to the bonds.

 Get more news, money-saving tips and expert advice by signing up for a free Bankrate newsletter.

 To ask a question of Dr. Don, go to the "Ask the Experts" page and select one of these topics: "Financing a home," "Saving & Investing" or "Money."
 Read more Dr. Don columns for additional personal finance advice.